-Ground Source Heat Pumps (GSHP) and Air Source Heat Pumps (ASHP) have not been forecast separately.
-Due to GSHPs space requirements for the ground source loop and cost of installation, it is expected that they will be less prevalent.
+Ground Source Heat Pumps (GSHP) and Air Source Heat Pumps (ASHP) have been forecast separately, an addition compared to last year's analysis; however, it is expected that GSHPs will be less prevalent due to GSHPs space requirements for the ground source loop and cost of installation.
 It is worth noting that GSHPs do have a higher coefficient of performance, particularly at times of low ambient temperatures.
-However, when assessing the impact on the electricity network, the breakdown of non-hybrid (electric backup) and hybrid (primarily gas backup) has a much greater impact.